kubemod/kubemod/README.md

 The presence of `.SelectedItem` in the `value` template unlocks some advanced scenarios.

-For example, the following `patch` rule will match all containers from image repository `their-repo` and will patch the resource to switch to `my-repo`:
+For example, the following `patch` rule will match all containers from image repository `their-repo` and will replace the repository part of the image with `my-repo`, keeping the rest of the image name intact:

 ```yaml
 ...